Medical Billing Specialist Program

 During this Hunter Business School course, medical billing and coding diploma program students develop an understanding of the structure, format, and conventions used in ICD-10-CM (International Statistical Classification of Diseases and Related Health Problems) and CPT (Current Procedural Terminology) coding, necessary in medical billing.
-Additional topics covered are insurance companies, Medicare, insurance claim forms, accounts receivables, and legal issues.
+Additional course topics covered are insurance companies, Medicare, insurance claim forms, accounts receivables, and legal issues.
 Prerequisite: None

 Medical Coding and Reimbursement II